CarlosQR/betterMembean/README.md

-# Better Membean por Carlos Quiñones
+# Better Membean by Carlos Quiñones

 This extension applies a theme to your membean sessions.